Our phonics training course includes FREE 12 month licence to the

 To this end, we are all participating in ‘continuing professional development’ (CPD).
 This is a shared commitment internationally and a work in progress – particularly important when unpicking how best to teach and learn the most complex alphabetic code in the world!

-This course is highly practical, ultimately looking very closely at methods and materials that are designed to be as effective as they can be for supporting teaching, for supporting learning – and, importantly, for informing and supporting parents and carers of learners wherever possible.
+This Phonics Training Course is highly practical, ultimately looking very closely at methods and materials that are designed to be as effective as they can be for supporting teaching, for supporting learning – and, importantly, for informing and supporting parents and carers of learners wherever possible.

 Teachers may be subject to various constraints ranging from political, philosophical and professional pressures to limitations of time and/or resources, or perhaps lack of support and commitment from others in their settings.
 Regardless of these factors, each one of us can take a personal responsibility to keep an open mind, to be aware of and preferably knowledgeable about the breadth of research and findings, and to trail-blaze and trouble-shoot in our scenarios.